 Faculty Fellowships & Grants

 The Lisska Center promotes a culture of faculty scholarship and supports and recognizes faculty in their role as scholars.
 We encourage faculty members to apply for external (non-Denison) fellowships and residencies.
 We also coordinate the Research Tables program, which provides internal funding for interdisciplinary faculty learning communities.
-We celebrate faculty scholarship through the Monomoy Faculty Research Dinners and Monday Musings.
+We celebrate faculty scholarship through the Monomoy Faculty Research Dinners and Minds Wide Open.

 Course Enrichment Fund